 You're probably a good fit if you're a mid-career maker moving seriously toward furniture, or a committed hobbyist who's past the beginner stage and wants to work with more intention.
 You don't need to have a specific problem to bring — though it helps to have work in progress.

 This isn't a course.
 There are no modules, no assessments, no certificates.
 It's a conversation between makers.
+Mentoring differs from structured courses in that it responds directly to your work rather than following a fixed curriculum.

 Rate and booking

-Online one-to-one sessions are AU$75 for 30 minutes, invoiced after each call.
+Online one-to-one sessions are AU$75 for 30 minutes, invoiced after each session.
 For all other enquiries, use the contact form or book a free 15-minute call to talk through what would suit you best.

 About Ross